dotnetappdevni/BookManager/README.md

  }
 ```

-Use the end point /login
-It will allow u to login to the api once u done the migration
+Use the endpoint /login.
+It will allow you to login to
-steps above
+the API once you have completed the migration steps above.

-<h1>Registration of new user</h1>
+<h1>Registration of a new user</h1>
-You can add a new user at the registration section
+You can add a new user at the registration section endpoint `/register`.
-end point /regiser

-Password requirements are 1 upper
+Password requirements are: 1 uppercase letter and 1 special character.```
-1 special character.

 **please ensure its a live email address as the code
 uses this to send activation link to you.**